 The employer is allowed to use separate ballots for different parts of the business.

-Consulting on employment prospects and decisions affecting how the business is organised
+Consulting on employment prospects and decisions

 - decisions that might lead to changes in work organisation or in employment contracts, including TUPE transfers and collective redundancies

-- work temporarily for the employer
+- work temporarily for the business or organisation

 - are under the employer's supervision and direction

-They must also inform you of:
+They must also inform employees of:

 - the parts of the business or organisation the agency workers are employed in